10 Signs It’s Time to Start Therapy and How to Begin

 1. You Feel Overwhelmed by Stress

 If stress is affecting your ability to focus, sleep, or enjoy life, therapy can help you identify triggers and develop effective coping mechanisms.
+Constant stress may manifest as irritability, fatigue, headaches, or even physical illness.
+A therapist can help you set healthy boundaries, manage your workload, and build sustainable self-care routines.

 2. You’re Struggling with Relationships

 Whether it’s with a partner, family, or friends, recurring conflicts, communication issues, or feelings of disconnection might signal a need for support.
+Therapy can help you understand attachment styles, improve conflict resolution skills, and rebuild emotional intimacy.
+It also provides a space to explore your role in relationship patterns and how to create more fulfilling connections.

 3. You’re Experiencing Persistent Sadness or Anxiety